jo/couchdb-worker/README.md

 The `done` callback accepts itself an `error` argument, where you can inform couchdb-worker about any errors.

-## Lock
-To prevent two same workers from processing the same document twice, couchdb-worker keeps a lock on the document.

-This is achieved by putting an empty doc inside the `status.db` while processing.
-It will be deleted when done.

-The id of that lock document is calculated by appending the documents id to `status.prefix`.

 ## Status
-couchdb-worker maintains a status document, where some stats are stored:
+couchdb-worker can maintain a status document, where some stats are stored:

 ```json
 {